Updated: September, 2020 (2052-53 offseason)

 CreditsStatsPlus wrote: StatsPlus is a stand-alone utility using data files from our league file that creates a much richer interactive experience for online play, giving you access to a wealth of information and utilities without having to have game access (great for the 9-5 work GM!).
 We use StatsPlus for our Draft and Awards voting currently.

-credits wrote: Thanks go out to Global Baseball Consortium, American Baseball Association, Other Reality Baseball 2, Federation of International Baseball, Global Unified Baseball Association, Planetary Extreme Baseball Alliance and any others that inspired this document or were used as a model for differing sections.
+credits wrote: Thanks go out to Global Baseball Consortium (the original!), American Baseball Association, Other Reality Baseball 2, Federation of International Baseball, Global Unified Baseball Association, Planetary Extreme Baseball Alliance and any others that inspired this document or were used as a model for differing sections.